Dear HCHS Families,

 The High School office will be closed during the Christmas break from December 25-January 5.
 The administration office will be closed for the holidays from December 25-January 1 and will resume normal office hours on January 2.

 24-25 Class Signup

 Students will be signing up for their 24-25 classes beginning in late January.
 Students will receive information about course scheduling and registration for next year during Family Flex:

 All parents are encouraged to discuss with students the opportunities that are available.
 Current students will submit their course selections online by February 16, 2024.
 Registration information will be updated on the Registrar page prior to January 24.

 - Students are not required to be at school unless they have an exam.

-- You will not be allowed to take your exams until all detentions have been served, and you will not receive credit for your first semester courses until you take your exams.
+- Students will not be allowed to take exams until all lunch detentions have been served, and will not receive credit for first semester courses until exams are taken.

 - All lunch account negative balances must be paid before exams may be taken.

-- Students who ride the bus should check with bus drivers to find out the bus schedule for exam week.
+- All students should check with the bus driver to find out the bus schedule for exam week.

 - Tuesday, January 16, 2023